robertschneiderman/tabs-overflow/README.md

-By default, overflow links are grouped by their site (All Reddit tabs will appear next to each other, and similarly for Wikipedia, Stack Overflow, Youtube, or any other site), but the user may also organize them by tab title, or chronology.
+By default, overflow links are grouped by their site (All Reddit tabs will appear next to each other, and similarly for Wikipedia, Stack Overflow, Youtube, or any other site), but the user may also organize them by tab title or chronology.
 Any of these sorting rules can be freely reversed.

 ### Safe Tabs